eduardomansi/Random-Forest-/README.md

 # Random-Forest-
-Predicting song hits with a random forest in R
+Predicting hit songs with a random forest in R